Home Calendar Activities Troop Leadership Patrols Photo Albums

 Please download the camp's recommended equipment list.
 Scouts will wear full Class A uniforms to dinner at Sequassen and "Class B" on Sunday for orientation.
 For their Merit badge classes and other day time activities, no uniform is required.

-Mosquito netting is required since the platform tents at Sequassen don't feature built in insect netting.
+Mosquito netting is required since the platform tents at Sequassen don't include built-in insect netting.
 The net is draped over four supporting poles, are each 36" - 48" long.
 Basically they're wooden dowels or PVC pipe (3/8" or 1/2" diameter) topped with cut tennis balls to avoid tearing the netting. (see photo at left).
 The poles are attached to the cot frame with duct tape or cable ties, and the netting is draped over the top.
 The troop will bring cable ties to camp.

 Mosquito netting may be found on-line at sites such as

 Ebay.com, Campmor.com, Cabelas.com or Amazon.com It may also be available at Dicks

 Sporting Goods, WalMart, Eastern Mountain Sports and REI.
 Wood dowels and